WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 There is a way to escalate how to ask for help.
 This shows you how you can do your proper due diligence before you send your supervsior an email with a question.

 Before you send that email:
-1. Did you check the FAQ, [the onboarding doc](https://doi.org/10.6084/m9.figshare.23280815), and [the wiki onboarding page via the project pages](project-wikis)?
+1. Did you search through this FAQ, [check the onboarding doc](https://doi.org/10.6084/m9.figshare.23280815), and [the wiki onboarding page via the project pages](project-wikis)?
 Did you search for a keyword?
 If it is a broad question, did you do an internet search?
 2. Did you ask your project teammates to help you?
 That is what team mates are for!
 3. Did you write down in the email what actions you took in steps #2 and #3 so I know what you have tried?
 4. Did you specify exactly what you are having a problem with? ie. "I had trouble with a document" vs "I had trouble accessing ABC.doc in Sharepoint folder X".